 Due to fluctuating weather, you will be forced to use artificial lighting.

-A light modifier is an equipment that manipulates spread and the direction of light before it reaches the subject.
+A light modifier is a piece of equipment that manipulates the spread and the direction of light before it reaches the subject.

 Reflectors bounce light back into the spot.
 There are various types of reflectors but 5-in-1 reflectors had several reflecting surfaces.
 In a package, you will get white, gold, black, silver, and translucent.